vargavd/angular-complete-guide-course/section-5-notes.md

 ## **ngOnDestroy**

-When it is destroyed (for example an if directive has been false in the parent)
+When it is destroyed (for example the \*ngIf directive has been false in the parent)

+## Interfaces for lifecycle hooks

+Almost every Lifecycle Hook has an interface, which is recommended to mark as implemented in the component, if we use a hook in there.
+For example, for `ngOnChanges` hook, there is an `OnChanges` interface.

 # `@ContentChild` directive

 It can be used to access a DOM element in the projected content our component got.
-This DOM element will be part of the `content` and not the `view` - hence the name **ContentChild** and not _ViewChild_
+This DOM element will be part of the `content` and not the `view` - hence the name **ContentChild** and not _ViewChild_.
+This will be available only at ContentInit lifecycle.

 ---